adisarip/DS_Project/README.md

 # Spanning Tree Based Termination Detection

 ## Introduction
 There are many spanning tree based termination detection algorithms in the distributed systems literature.
-Of all of them below mentioned are shortlisted for the discussion (temporarily adding details - we will update again later).
+Of all of them below mentioned are shortlisted for analysis:
 >- Rodney.
 W. Topor
 >- Chandrashekhar Venkatesan
 >- R.K Arora & M.N Gupta

+Rodney.W.Topor <Introduction ...
+TODO>
+Chandrashekhar Venkatesan <Introduction ...
+TODO>
+R.K Arora & M.N Gupta <Introduction ...
+TODO>

 ## Solution Approach
 >- Using Kruskal's algorithm for constructing a MST from a given graph, using "Union-Find" data structure
 >- Using OpenMPI framework for simulating the distributed environment.
->- Each process will denote a node in the MST.
+>- Each process will denote as a node in the MST.
->- **<to be continued ...>**
+>- **<TODO>**

 ## Environment Details
 > Operating System:  _Mac OSX / Linux_